Starlink in the Russo-Ukrainian war: Funding history

 Ukraine incurred minimal expenses for Starlink, as SpaceX, the Pentagon and other countries and entities contributed to covering the costs.
 The satellite service was free for the Ukrainian military.
 The more expensive part of the costs is not the terminals but the ongoing connectivity.
 The terminals themselves cost $1500 and $2500 for the two models sent to Ukraine, more expensive than the consumer models on Starlink's website.
 Meanwhile, service in Ukraine is just $60 per month, cheaper than the usual monthly price above $90.

 Early US support for Starlink came via the USAID which spent roughly $3 million on hardware and services in Ukraine, later than March 2022 according to Shotwell.
 The largest single contributor of terminals is Poland with payment for almost 9,000 individual terminals.
 Other contributors include the UK, France, Germany, Czechia, NGOs and crowdfunding.
 Some volunteers and foreign companies independently purchased Starlink equipment for Ukraine.

 By 6 April 2022, SpaceX had sent 5000 Starlink terminals.
 3667 or 73% of those were donated by SpaceX, which also removed the monthly service fees, while USAID had purchased the balance of the terminals.
 By mid August 2022, Ukraine internet service was being provided by more than 20,000 Starlink terminals.
 85% of the 20,000 terminals in Ukraine were paid for—in whole or in part—by countries such as Poland, the US, and other entities.
 Those entities also paid for about 30% of the Internet connectivity, which SpaceX says $4500 each month per unit for the most advanced service.
 At the time, the US had provided almost 1,700 terminals.
 The same month, Musk tweeted the operation had cost SpaceX $80 million and would exceed $100 million by the end of year.

 By December 2022, Ukraine had secured additional funding for Starlink from several European countries, and a Ukrainian official stated that "all financial issues have been resolved."
 In early 2023, SpaceX made a deal with the US and European governments to pay for another 100,000 new satellite dishes to Ukraine.
 In February 2023, Ukrainian minister Mykhailo Fedorov called Musk "one of the biggest private donors of [Ukraine's] future victory," estimating SpaceX's contributions at the time as over $100 million.
-As of May 2024, Poland continues to pay subcription fees for more than 20 thousand terminals it has bought for Ukraine.
+As of May 2024, Poland continues to pay subscription fees for more than 20 thousand terminals it has bought for Ukraine.